 Sewing pins, while not an absolute necessity, are a vital tool for sewists.
 By knowing the qualities of the fabric you’re using in your project, you can determine the type of sewing pin you’ll need to use.
 It all seems very complicated from the beginning, but with a little practice, you’ll soon be practically an expert.

 If you’d like to watch the video version, hit the Play button below.

 Did you find this tutorial helpful?
-If so, save this pin (see below) on your sewing board so you can come to this tutorial later when you are need to know types of sewing pins, and follow me on Pinterest for more tips, tutorials, and inspiration!
+If so, save this pin (see below) on your sewing board so you can come to this tutorial later when you need to know the types of sewing pins and follow me on Pinterest for more tips, tutorials, and inspiration!